 Jeremy Lefroy MP has been the Member of Parliament for Stafford (UK) since 2010, representing the Conservative Party.
 He previously served as Councillor and Cabinet Member for Resources in the Newcastle-under-Lyme Council.
 He is a member of the All Party Parliamentary Groups on Africa, Energy Studies, Food Security in the Developing World, Fuel Poverty, Global Security and Non-Proliferation, Great Lakes Region of Africa, Guinea-Bissau, Human Rights, Human Trafficking, Interfaith, Overseas Development, Penal Reform, Prevention of Genocide and Crimes against Humanity, Tanzania, Trinidad and Tobago, and Zambia, as well as the Britain-Palestine, British-American and British Swiss Parliamentary Groups.
 He is also a member of the International Development Select Committee and has served on the Health and Social Care Bill Committee.

-John Woodcock MP has been the Member of Parliament for Barrow and Furness in Cumbria (UK) since 2010, when he stood as a British Labour Co-operative candidate.
+John Woodcock was formally the member of Parliament for Barrow and Furness in Cumbria (UK).
 Between October 2010 and January 2013, he served as Shadow Minister for Transport; and since 2013, he has been a Member of the Defence Select Committee and a Member of the Public Bill Committee for the Defence Reform Act 2014.
 Between July 2011 and January 2013, he served as Chair of Labour Friends of Israel, and he is currently Chair of the Labour campaigning organisation Progress, the Vice-Chair of the All-Party Parliamentary Group on Friends of Syria and a Commissioner of the All-Party Parliamentary Commission on Physical Activity.
 Previously, John served as a journalist at The Scotsman before serving as Special Adviser to Cabinet Minister, John Hutton MP, and the former Prime Minister, Gordon Brown.

 Ferdinand von Habsburg-Lothringen is a political and security advisor in the area of peace-building and conflict transformation, with almost 20 years of practical field- and country-office experience in transitional, conflict and post-conflict relief and recovery environments in Sub-Saharan Africa and Asia.
 He has been an advisor, facilitator and trainer to a wide range of actors, from grassroots audiences to heads of government and senior UN and NGO management, and has served as a humanitarian field coordinator and a project coordinator to faith-based bodies in some of the hardest hit zones in Sudan during the second civil war.
 In recent years, he has served as Advisor to the Committee for National Healing, Peace and Reconciliation in South Sudan; an informal advisor to the Vice President of South Sudan and the Steering Committee guiding the ‘Road Map to Reconciliation and Good Governance in South Sudan’; and as Consultant to UNICEF South Sudan, in which capacity he designed UNICEF and the Ministry of General Education’s ‘Peace-building and life skills programme’.
 Prior to that, Ferdinand served as Strategic Planning Advisor for UNDP to the Sudan Council of Churches peace and reconciliation process in Jonglei State and the Presidential Committee for Peace, Reconciliation and Tolerance in Jonglei State (2011–2012); as Advisor on Social Cohesion and Governance at the UN Resident Coordinator’s Office in Maldives (2009–2011); and in various administrative and advisory capacities at UNDP in Southern Sudan from 2003 to 2009.
 He speaks a handful of languages including 3 European ones and 2 African ones, is married and is based in Nairobi with his family.